octue/octue-sdk-python/docs/source/creating_digital_twins.rst

 - ``app_configuration_path: <path>`` - if your app needs an app configuration file that isn't in the repository root
 - ``dockerfile_path: <path>`` - if your app needs a ``Dockerfile`` that isn't in the repository root

 All paths should be relative to the repository root.
-Other valid entries can be found in the constructor of ``octue.configuration.ServiceConfiguration``.
+Other valid entries can be found in the :doc:`service configuration constructor </autoapi/octue/configuration/index>`.

 .. warning::